Public Records Request

 • Preferred means for providing the records (e.g., electronically, onsite inspection, etc.)

-In managing public records requests, the Office of the Secretary of State follows the model rules published in WAC 44-14.
+In responding to public records requests, the Secretary of State's office follows the model rules published in WAC 44-14.

 Public Records Office